Roscosmos: History

 The Hall of Space Technology in the Tsiolkovsky State Museum of the History of Cosmonautics, Kaluga, Russia.
 The exhibition includes the models and replicas of the following Russian/Soviet inventions:

 the first satellite, Sputnik 1 (a ball under the ceiling);

 the first spacesuits (lower-left corner);

 the first human spaceflight module, the Vostok 3KA (center);

 the first Molniya-type satellite (upper right corner);

 the first space rover, Lunokhod 1 (lower right);

 the first space station, Salyut 1 (left);

 the first modular space station, Mir (upper left).

 The Soviet space program did not have central executive agencies.
 Instead, its organizational architecture was multi-centered; it was the design bureaus and the council of designers that had the most say, not the political leadership.
-The creation of a central agency after the reorganization of the Soviet Union into the Russian Federation was therefore a new development.
+The creation of a central agency by the Russian Federation after the dissolution of the Soviet Union was therefore a new development.
 The Russian Space Agency was formed on 25 February 1992, by a decree of President Yeltsin.
 Yuri Koptev, who had previously worked with designing Mars landers at NPO Lavochkin, became the agency's first director.

 In the early years, the agency suffered from lack of authority as the powerful design bureaus fought to protect their own spheres of operation and to survive.
 For example, the decision to keep Mir in operation beyond 1999 was not made by the agency, but by the private shareholder board of the Energia design bureau.
 Another example is that the decision to develop the new Angara rocket was rather a function of Khrunichev's ability to attract resources than a conscious long-term decision by the agency.